 <li>Shall communicate with parents/guardians to assist in the learning process, as needed.</li>

 <li>Shall contribute to a positive school climate (attendance at events, positive support of the school program, etc.)</li>

 <li>Shall be responsible for all policies and procedures as listed in the faculty handbook.</li>

 <li>Shall support and enforce school rules as set forth in the student handbook.</li>

 <li>Shall assist with the classroom/office/extracurricular program as mutually agreed upon.</li>

 <li>Shall continue to grow professionally, developing greater educational skills.</li>

 <li>Shall serve as an in-house substitute teacher, subject to a variety of subjects and grade levels taking full responsibility of the classroom, as needed. </li>

 The teacher shall be a member in good standing of a Christian congregation.
-He/She shall have earned at least a Bachelor's degree in secondary education or in his/her subject area, and be at least provisionally certified by the State of New York.
+He/She shall have earned at least a Bachelor's degree in secondary education or in his/her subject area, and be at least provisionally certified by the state in which the degree was achieved or the state in which the applicant lives.
 He/She will have demonstrated skills in communication and classroom management.